jcjollant/gakneeboard/README.md

 * User settings whether to show 45 entry magnetic course

 # Done
+## 5/09/2024 509
+* Improved Warning Legibility
+* Clicking on the rwy will cycle through combinations of TP display
+* Show version number in the feedback box
+* Use different dash styles for left and right pattern
+* Cannot get AA25
+* Showing dirt strips and gravel strips with their own color
+* AK5 should fit (rwy # in width)
+* Show -.- if gnd frequency is unknown
+* Airport : Add cancel button at the bottom of Rwy selector
+* Add "nothing" in possible corner data
 ## 05/08/2024 508
 * Show a spiner when the airport request data is sent
 * Fixed feedback